linode/docs/docs/security/how-to-set-up-tinc-peer-to-peer-vpn.md

     You should have at least three interfaces, one of them your `linodeVPN`.

-Another quick test you can do, is to `ping` Database Server from application server using its VPN address:
+Another quick test you can do is to `ping` the Database Server from the Application Server using its VPN address:

     ping 192.168.100.130

-If you encounter errors during your testing you can always add this flag to your daemon command:
+If you encounter errors during your testing you can add this flag to your daemon command:

     sudo tincd -n --logfile[=FILE] linodeVPN -D -d5